Life can be unpredictable, and that’s what keeps it interesting.

 If you ask for vegan options in the cafeteria and like to run 10Ks in your spare time, Banner Life can probably save you some money.
 The company offers more than just term life, so be sure you’re getting a quote on a term policy.

 This one might seem a little random, but I mention it because Minnesota Life excels with 5-year term policies, which are uncommon.
 Most companies offer term life policies for 10 or more years.

 You never know what might change after college: Marriage?
 Kids?
 This will change your life insurance needs, too.
 Sure, you could just replace a 10-year policy with something bigger.
 But a 5-year policy would cost a little less in the short run.
 It’s an approach worth thinking about.

 Health Insurance for College Students

-Best case scenario, your health care spending in college will include only routine check-ups and over-the-counter allergy or headache medicine.
+In the best case scenario, your healthcare spending in college will include only routine check-ups and over-the-counter allergy or headache medicine.